NicholasAffonso/NicholasAffonso/README.md

 ## нєℓℓσ

-I am a college student here in Rio de Janeiro Brasil 🌎, involved with philanthropic projects to bring technology education to the people
+I Living in Rio de Janeiro Brasil 🌎, involved with philanthropic projects to bring technology education to the people

-Also like to work with electronics in automation projects with arduino, fix things, develop games and websites
+Also like to work with electronics in automation projects, fix things and develop things for web

 Currently excited about web3 and studying development techniques and tools for build descentralized things